Skip to content

 2. Check dependencies with v$rollup before and after operational changes.

-3. If one error time range spans multiple buckets, rebuild every affected bucket.
+3. If one error time range spans multiple buckets, call EXEC ROLLUP_REBUILD(...) with the full range.

 4. Custom rollup destination tables accumulate append-only results, so rebuild must use delete followed by insert.